buildingSMART/Sample-Test-Files/import-certification.md

 5. **Presence of spaces**
    Ensure spatial elements like IfcSpace are imported and correctly placed in the model structure.

-6. **Inheritance of type-level attributes on instance level**
+6. **Accessibility of type-level information on instance level**
-   Check if attributes defined at the type level (e.g., IfcWallType) are present on their instances (e.g., IfcWall).
+   Check if attributes and properties defined at the type level (e.g., IfcWallType) are available on their instances (e.g., IfcWall).

 7. **Groups and systems**
    Validate that IfcGroup and IfcSystem relationships are preserved and correctly imported.